-Rachel Bloom's Golden Globes Speech & Win Are Huge For More Than 'Crazy Ex-Girlfriend'
+Rachel Bloom's Golden Globes Win Is Huge For TV

 The Hollywood Foreign Press Association has a reputation for being more willing to honor brand new TV series than other awards shows, and it delivered on that during Sunday's broadcast.
 Crazy Ex-Girlfriend 's Rachel Bloom won the Golden Globe for Best Actress In a TV Comedy, and she was just as surprised as everyone else.
 This win is huge not just for a series that certainly wasn't guaranteed a sophomore season, but for female-lead and created shows overall.
 And the importance of this win clearly wasn't lost on the star and creator herself, as Rachel Bloom's Golden Globes acceptance speech showed more than just her excitement for being honored with a trophy — it proved her utter dedication to Crazy Ex-Girlfriend.